wpswings/subscriptions-for-woocommerce/README.txt

 * Fix: Renewal Order is not showing on the WooCommerce order page while searching for the phone number
 * Fix: Fix PHP notice message
 * Fix: Text translation issue
-* Enhancement: search with subscription id subscription table
+* Enhancement: search with subscription ID subscription table

 = 1.4.7 - Released on 22 December 2022 =